UPPMAX/HPC-python/docs/day3/pandas.rst

 * ``df.nunique()`` prints counts of the unique values in each column.
 * ``df.value_counts()`` prints each unique value and the number of of occurrences for every combination of row and column values for as many of each as are selected (usually applied to just a couple of columns at a time at most)
 * ``df.sample()`` randomly selects a given number of rows ``n=nrows``, or a decimal fraction ``frac`` of the total number of rows.
+* ``df.memory_usage()`` returns the estimated memory usage per column (see important notes below).

 .. important:: The ``memory_usage()`` Function

-   ``df.memory_usage(deep=False)`` returns the estimated memory usage of each column.
-With the default ``deep=False``, the sum of the estimated memory size of all columns is the same as what is included with ``df.info()``, which is not accurate.
-However, with ``deep=True``, the sizes of strings and other non-numeric data are factored in, giving a much better estimate of the total size of ``df`` in memory.
+   ``df.memory_usage(deep=False)`` returns the estimated memory usage of each column, but with the default ``deep=False``, this includes the sizes of *pointers* to non-numeric data, but not the full sizes of strings and other non-numeric data.
+The sum of these per-column estimates is the same as what is reported by ``df.info()``, which is an significant underestimate.
 This is because numeric columns are fixed width in memory and can be stored contiguously, but object-type columns are variable in size, so only pointers can be stored at the location of the main DataFrame in memory.
 The strings that those pointers refer to are kept elsewhere.
-When ``deep=False``, or when the memory usage is estimated with ``df.info()``, the memory estimate includes all the numeric data but only the pointers to non-numeric data.
+With ``deep=True``, the sizes of strings and other non-numeric data are factored in, giving a much better estimate of the total size of ``df`` in memory.

 .. jupyter-execute::